Red Raspberry Leaf Tea to Improve Fertility

 - I spot too much, especially before the start of my period.
 This can be a sign of low progesterone levels

 I will continue to drink RRL tea as it has helped to regulate my periods and I like the taste.
 You can also get RRL in tincture and capsule form if you’re not a tea drinker.
 There seems to be quite a big demand for it as I have seen it on display even in the smallest health food shops.
-I drink between 3 and 4 cups a day.

 A Cautionary Word About RRL